Lindeneg/clenv/README.md

 - Expansion runs after deduplication (last-wins) in **dependency order** (topological sort), so forward references work regardless of file order.
 - References resolve against other keys in the files first, then fall back to `process.env`.
 - Unresolved references are left unchanged (e.g. `$MISSING` stays as `$MISSING`).
-- Cyclic references are detected and logged as warnings — values are expanded best-effort but may be incomplete.
+- Cyclic references are detected and logged as warnings.
+Values are expanded best-effort but may be incomplete.
 - Single-quoted values are **not** expanded (they're literal).

 ### Parsing rules